Best Practices for setting up the Persistent Mobile Foundation Analytics production Cluster

 To quickly locate the custom data sent to Analytics server using the Analytics Client SDK APIs, following step can be performed.

-For more information refer to the documentation here.
+For more information refer to the documentation Creating Custom Charts.

 - Customer Environment Version:

-Gather the details of the complete software stack, including OS, JDK/JRE, AppServer, Persistent Mobile Foundation version, and Persistent Mobile Foundation build version. - Compare the environment details with Persistent Mobile Foundation Analytics Software Compatibility Matrix/requirements.
+Gather the details of the complete software stack, including OS, JDK/JRE, AppServer, the Persistent Mobile Foundation version, and the Persistent Mobile Foundation build version. - Compare the environment details with the Persistent Mobile Foundation Analytics Software Compatibility Matrix/requirements.

 - Gather the Analytics Topology & Hardware specifications used.